adventureFAN/MasVis-for-Windows/README.md

 program can reconstruct mastering history.
 MasVis for Windows reports what the measured signals support and keeps uncertainty visible when they do not support a reliable conclusion.
-## Highlights

-- Native Windows interface with multiple report tabs, drag & drop and Advanced Open.
-- Detailed MasVis reports with waveform, spectrum, crest factor, histogram, Peak-vs-RMS, EBU R128 loudness and TT-style DR information.
-- Explainable **Dynamics Assessment** for single tracks.
-- Same-content **Dynamics Comparison** with reliable-alignment gating, loudness-level matching and separate loudness/peak interpretation.
-- **Play** button that sends the current original file to the default audio player configured in Windows.
-MasVis itself remains analysis-only.
-- Side-by-side visual comparison with synchronized zoom and animated GIF export.
-- Light/Dark application theme plus Light/Dark report presentation.
-- Save and Save All with per-export format and resolution selection.
-- High-resolution raster export to PNG, JPEG, WebP and TIFF, plus raster-backed SVG, PDF and EPS containers.
-- Remembered open/export locations for a more natural Windows workflow.
-- Built-in Help and Glossary covering both the classic report and the newer dynamics features in end-user language.
-- FFmpeg/ffprobe decoding using a fixed, verified FFmpeg 9.0.1 Essentials build bundled with the portable Windows release.
-- Bounded-memory True Peak processing that preserves validated results while greatly reducing temporary memory use on eligible input.

 ## What MasVis for Windows does not claim